Our Current House

 The hall bathroom upstairs boasts two shell shaped sinks (we have five of those total in this house), along with some old damaged floor and shower tile.

-So far we just added some faux wood blinds for privacy as well as some bright bathroom-y accessories (nothing says “don’t stare at the cracked tile” like some faux tulips).
-One thing we did get around to is hanging the shower curtain nice and high, which does help to cover up some of the bad tile in the shower.
+So far we just added some faux wood blinds for privacy, some new mirrors, and some bright bathroom-y accessories (nothing says “don’t stare at the cracked tile” like some faux tulips).
+We also hung the shower curtain nice and high, which helps to cover up some of the bad tile in the shower.

 - Laundry Nook -